Wilford Brimley, ‘Cocoon’ and ‘Natural’ actor, dies at 85

 Though never nominated for an Oscar or Emmy Award, Brimley amassed an impressive list of credits.
 In 1993’s John Grisham adaptation “The Firm,” Brimley starred opposite Tom Cruise as a tough-nosed investigator who deployed ruthless tactics to keep his law firm’s secrets safe.

+John Woo, who directed Brimley as Uncle Douvee in 1993′s “Hard Target,” told The Hollywood Reporter in 2018 that the part was “the main great thing from the film.
+I was overjoyed making those scenes and especially working with Wilford Brimley.”

+A Utah native who grew up around horses, Brimley spent two decades traveling around the West and working at ranches and race tracks.
+He drifted into movie work during the 1960s, riding in such films as “True Grit,” and appearing in TV series such as “Gunsmoke.”

-A Utah native, Brimley’s Hollywood career started in the late 1960s as a stuntman, where he forged a friendship with Robert Duvall.
-Duvall’s encouragement led Brimley to seek more prominent acting roles and his career took off after his appearance in 1979’s “The China Syndrome,” according to a biography prepared by Turner Classic Movies.
+He forged a friendship with Robert Duvall, who encouraged him to seek more prominent acting roles, according to a biography prepared by Turner Classic Movies.

+Brimley, who never trained as an actor, saw his career take off after he won an important role as a nuclear power plant engineer in “The China Syndrome.”

+“Training?
+I’ve never been to acting classes, but I’ve had 50 years of training,” he said in a 1984 Associated Press interview.
+“My years as an extra were good background for learning about camera techniques and so forth.
+I was lucky to have had that experience; a lot of newcomers don’t.”

 Brimley had a recurring role as a blacksmith on “The Waltons” and the 1980s prime-time series “Our House.”